Medicare Supplement Insurance (Medigap) has a six-month open enrollment period (OEP). Your Medigap open enrollment period begins when you are both:

 - You do not have to wait for coverage to begin (although there may be a waiting period for coverage of a pre-existing condition).

-You can apply for a Medigap policy outside of your OEP, but there are fewer consumer protections than if you buy a policy during your OEP.
-After your OEP has passed, Medigap insurance companies are usually allowed to use medical underwriting, which helps the insurer determine whether or not to accept your application and the policy’s premium.
+You can apply for Medigap enrollment outside of your OEP, but there are fewer consumer protections than if you buy a policy during your OEP.
+After your Medigap open enrollment period has passed, Medigap insurance companies are usually allowed to use medical underwriting, which helps the insurer determine whether or not to accept your application and the policy’s premium.

 Medical underwriting is not allowed during your open enrollment period.
 Medicare.gov states that “if you apply during your Medigap open enrollment period, you can buy any Medigap policy the company sells, even if you have health problems, for the same price as people with good health.”